CLAS-205/au24-site/docs/textbook/unit2/lesson6-suffixes/index.md

 6. petrification
 7. arrhythmia
 8. dystrophy
-9. convalescent
+9. coagulate
 10. synthesize

 **Practice Set B:** Identify the roots in each of the following words, give their language of origin, and their definitions.
+Also give their part of speech.
 Then, following the guidelines in Lesson 4, arrange the definitions of the individual roots to create a literal definition.

-1.
+1. curator
-2.
+2. captive
-3.
+3. sedimentary
-4.
+4. amphitheater
-5.
+5. molecular
-6.
+6. momentum
-7.
+7. concentric
-8.
+8. concentration
-9.
+9. recurrence
-10.
+10. conduct
-11.
+11. inception
-12.
+12. resemblance
-13.
+13. bradylexia
-14.
+14. gamete
-15.
+15. polygamous

 ## Reflection Questions